 Being legacy Starwood, I was rolled into Marriott Rewards (now Bonvoy, gack) when the programs merged last year.
 With over 1,300 combined lifetime nights between Starwood and Marriott, I was assigned Ambassador and Lifetime Titanium status in the new program.
 My Ambassador status will expire next year because, even if I exceed 100 earned nights at Marriott properties, with free earned nights and 15 nights earned by virtue of holding a Marriott credit card, my spend will be much less than half of the $20,000+ now required to earn Ambassador status.

 Not having an Ambassador won’t be as big of a deal as losing Your24, the benefit that supposedly allows checking in at any hour.
 Your24 is now available only to those qualifying for Ambassador status.
-Under SPG, that benefit was acheived at 75 nights without any spend threshold.
+Under SPG, that benefit was achieved at 75 nights without any spend threshold.
 Bonvoy moved my Your24 cheese big time.
 For all practical purposes, Your24 is now unattainable.
 Having the option to check in and depart at 22:00 or some other strange hour has been very useful in accommodating airline schedules especially sine the lowest cost flights usually depart at some of the least desirable times.
 So the Bonvoy program made me a little miffed to begin with.

 At the Ritz Carlton I got a suite upgrade and a nice “thanks for your loyalty” remark.
-That and a 20% discount on a la cart dining and drinks in the restaurants on the lobby level is about all of the special benefits a Bonvoy Ambassador is entitled to.
-You don’t get breakfast or lounge access at the Ritz.
+That and a 20% discount on a la carte dining and drinks in the restaurants on the lobby level is about all of the special benefits a Bonvoy Ambassador is entitled to.
+You don’t get complimentary breakfast or lounge access at the Ritz.
 As a solo traveler, those benefits are more important to me than a suite.

 The reason I was slightly disappointed in the level of luxury may be because the extremely luxurious club lounge and splendid breakfast buffet are off limits to lowly Marriott Ambassadors.